danpla/dpscreenocr/doc/manual.md

 ## History tab

-The History tab shows the history of recognized texts.
+The History tab shows the history of the recognized texts.
 A text is only added here if the corresponding action is enabled in the [Actions tab].
-Every text in the list has a timestamp taken at the moment you finish the selection.
+Each text has a timestamp taken at the moment you finish the selection.

-You can export the history to a file in plain text, HTML, or JSON format.

 # Tweaking